Thank Heaven for one pot, deliciously satisfying, stick to your ribs, comfort food like this Three Bean Vegan Chili.

 Fresh cilantro, more lime wedges and tortilla chips if desired.

-- Heat the oil in a Dutch oven or stock pot, when hot add the onions, stir well and sprinkle over a pinch of kosher salt, saute the onions for about 5-7 minutes until translucent.
+- Heat the vegetable stock in a Dutch oven or stock pot, when hot add the onions, stir well and cook for about 5-7 minutes until translucent.

 - Add the diced celery, jalapeno pepper, garlic, green and red peppers.
 Stir well and saute for a further 5 minutes.